 By Jonathan Decker (Family therapist, film critic)

 Equal parts witty and delightfully silly, Megamind was, for me, a welcome surprise.
 I passed on it in theatres; the “aspiring super-villain with a heart of gold” premise had already been recently explored to memorable effect in Despicable Me and Dr. Horrible’s Sing-Along Blog, and this didn’t seem to add anything new.
 Good word of mouth led me to give it a look, and I’m happy to report that this is one of the best of a recent slew of family films.
-It boasts detail-rich animation (dynamically exploiting cinematography that would be impossible with an actual camera), a razor-sharp script that turns superhero clichés on their head (and puts to good use the A-list vocal talents of Will Ferrell, Tina Fey, Brad Pitt, Jonah Hill, and David Cross), and perfect use of classic rock to accentuate the lead character’s attitude.
-Megamind is available for purchase on DVD and Blu-ray.
+It boasts detail-rich animation (dynamically exploiting cinematography that would be impossible with an actual camera), a razor-sharp script that turns superhero clichés on their head (and puts to good use the A-list vocal talents of Will Ferrell, Tina Fey, Brad Pitt, Jonah Hill, and David Cross), and perfect use of classic rock to accentuate the lead character's attitude.
 (GRADE: A-)

 Megamind is rated PG.
 It contains superhero violence and mayhem, as well as some mild language (“I'm going to kick your butt,” etc).
 It is, thankfully, free of the crass innuendos snuck into some other recent family films.